Create a Print-Rich Environment with Labels that Promote Literacy

 If you have decent Chinese handwriting, writing labels is a great way to model the importance of writing to children.
 Writing can increase print awareness by showing exactly how the text is created.

-Although I am familiar with stroke order, I actually cannot write many Chinese characters from memory and frequently refer to my dictionary.
+Although I am familiar with stroke order, I cannot remember many Chinese characters and frequently refer to my dictionary.
 While I have occasionally made mistakes, most of the time, I am copying correctly.
 Writing helps me practice Chinese characters as an adult learner.

 Downsides

-If you have messy handwriting or if your child remembers better with consistent type fonts, then printed labels may be better for learning purposes.
+If you have messy handwriting or your child remembers better with consistent type fonts, printed labels may be better for learning purposes.

 Print-rich environment: Examples of clear labels that promote reading